zenfish/muzak/README.md

 <img src="help.svg">

 To me it's fun to see variety and commonalities... perhaps someone with music training could easily pick out all the sharps and notes, but not me.
+Who knows what notes are shared between D7, C5, and F#?
+Not me, certainly :)

 ### ripMax

-(Note - this doesn't use stdin/stderr)

 ``ripMax`` attempts to find the longest sequence of notes that it can find in a set of chords.

 This will be used later when discovering efficient alternate guitar tunings, but I think it's interesting in its own right to see what sections of a song are repeated.